department-of-veterans-affairs/vets-website/_education/3-application-process.md

 -	Apply online using [eBenefits](https://www.ebenefits.va.gov/ebenefits/vonapp).
 -	Go to a [VA regional office]({{ site.url }}/education/process/regional-office/index.html) and have a VA employee assist you.
 -	Work with the VA Certifying Official, who is usually in the Registrar or Financial Aid office, at the school of your choice.
--	Call 888-GI BILL (888-442-4551) to have the application mailed to you.
+-	Call 888-GI Bill (888-442-4551) to have the application mailed to you.
 After you complete it, mail it to your [VA regional claims processing office](http://www.benefits.va.gov/gibill/regional_processing.asp).

 </div>